Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 3) Deploy the overlord-bam.war from the ${bam}/modules folder into the ${as7}/standalone/deployments folder

-4) Build the SLA Monitor sample, using the following command from the $bam/samples/slamonitor folder:
+4) Build the SLA Monitor sample, using the following command from the ${bam}/samples/slamonitor folder:

 mvn clean install

-5) Copy the ${bam}/samples/slamonitor/epn/target/samples-jbossas-slamonitor-epn-<version>.war file
+5) Copy the sample archives for each of the components (acs, epn, monitor and orders) from
+${bam}/samples/slamonitor/${component}/target/slamonitor-${component}.war file
 into the ${as7}/standalone/deployments folder.

+NOTE: The components are as follows:

+- acs: this component represents the active collections responsible for collecting the information to be presented via the REST service.

-This deployable artifact represents the samples Event Processor Network (EPN), used to detect SLA violations.
+- epn: this component represents the Event Processor Network (EPN) used to calculate response times and detect SLA violations.

-6) Copy the ${bam}/samples/slamonitor/epn/target/samples-jbossas-slamonitor-orders-<version>.war file
+- monitor: this component provides the REST service for colating the response time and SLA violation information for access by a client application

-into the ${as7}/standalone/deployments folder.
-This deployable artifact represents the Switchyard application with additional 'Exchange Handler' used to intercept service communications and report them to the BAM infrastructure.
+- orders: this component represents the Switchyard application with additional 'Exchange Handler' used to intercept service communications and report them to the BAM infrastructure.

 Running the example